 Case Studies of Environmental Adaptation

 Examining specific case studies can provide insight into how cultures adapt to their environments.
-Here are three notable examples:
+Here are four notable examples:

 The Maasai of East Africa

 The Maasai people have adapted to the semi-arid conditions of East Africa through pastoralism.
-Their nomadic lifestyle allows them to move herds in search of grazing land and water, demonstrating resilience in the face of climatic challenges.
-The Maasai also maintain a rich cultural heritage that includes vibrant clothing and traditional ceremonies.
+Their nomadic lifestyle allows them to move herds in search of grazing land and water, demonstrating resilience in the face of climatic variability.
+They build manyattas, semi-permanent huts from mud and sticks, which can be quickly constructed and abandoned.
+Their knowledge of land and weather patterns is passed orally through generations.
+Today, they face land pressure from agriculture, tourism, and conservation areas, but efforts to preserve their lifestyle include eco-tourism and livestock management programs.
+The Maasai also maintain a rich cultural heritage with vibrant clothing, beadwork, and ceremonies that reinforce social bonds.

 The Inuit of the Arctic